ChrstphrHll/npc_gen/students/Alexandyr Aulauthar.md

 - 5th year Diplomacy student in Fiesn
 - short wavy brunette hair that's put up, Pale Blue eyes, and Pale Blue skin
 - Is Communicative and Ungrateful, and has Home as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes